Food waste collection

 How does the food waste service work?

-You will have two food waste containers, a small indoor kitchen caddy (5 litre) to put in your kitchen and a larger food waste bin (23 litre) for you to put outside for collection.
+You will have two food waste containers, a small silver indoor kitchen caddy (5 litre) to put in your kitchen and a larger black food waste bin (23 litre) for you to put outside for collection.

 The food waste is collected weekly on the same day as your household waste and recycling bins.
 Place your outside food waste bin at the edge of your property with your household waste or recycling bin by 6am.
 Your food waste will be collected by a different vehicle and at a different time of the day.